hbkkanna/parking/README.md

 # Parking Lot

 parkinglot.go is the main module in the system, it creates parking lot system based on input config , parking lot type and slot count of each vehicle type are configurable with tariff models listed below .
+This system uses chain of responsibility pattern for cost calculation implemented with Tariff matcher.

 ### Requirement:
 go 1.16 and above.